 Following the over-pressure test, a test of joint surfaces using a straightedge should result in deviations over any 300 mm length of flange not exceeding one half of the flamepath gap as specified in IEC 60079-1.

-Figure B.1 – Example of over-pressure test rig
+Figure A.1 – Example of over-pressure test rig

 NOTE It is permissible to apply pressure to an enclosure prior to the over-pressure test to release stresses and elasticity of a protection type "d" enclosure.

-Figure B.2 – Test points for deformation testing during over-pressure test
+Figure A.2 – Test points for deformation testing during over-pressure test

 Machining limits

-After repair, tests and measurements shall be performed as agreed when the repair work was accepted by the Service Facility.
+After repair, tests and measurements should be performed as agreed when the repair work was accepted by the Service Facility.

 Where the work involved is confined to machining flameproof surfaces, certification and approval will not be considered invalidated, provided that the cumulative effect of such machining does not: